indiah444/Media-Polarisation-Project/README.md

 ## 🛠️ Installation and Setup

 This project is split into multiple components, each housed in a separate subfolder.
-To correctly set up this project and deploy to the cloud, please follow the instructions detailed in the [terraform folder README.md](./terraform/README.md).
+To correctly set up this project and deploy it to the cloud, please follow the instructions detailed in the [terraform folder README.md](./terraform/README.md).

 ## 👥 Contributors